Loano

 Loano (Leua) is a comune (municipality) in the Province of Savona in the Italian region Liguria, located about 60 km southwest of Genoa and about 30 km southwest of Savona.

 Loano borders the following municipalities: Bardineto, Boissano, Borghetto Santo Spirito, and Pietra Ligure.

 History

 Loano has pre-Roman origins (prehistoric finds at the San Damiano hill and pre-Roman at the current old city are recent), during the Roman era the villas was built in this territory; a Roman mosaic of the imperial age is visible on the main floor of Palazzo Doria.

 In the 8th century, thanks to a Carolingian donation, the territory called Lovenis (corresponding to the first Loanese toponym) was donated to the Benedictine monastery of San Pietro in Varatella (Toirano) who founded the church-sanctuary of Nostra Signora di Loreto near the port.

+In 1505, Loano became property of the Doria family, a noble genovese family, who would rule the territory for 232 years, until 1737.
+The Doria family made Loano into a more powerful town, and the military base for the territory was located there.

+Giovanni Andrea Doria, who inherited the land from his brother Pagano in 1574, began a rapid expansion of the city, creating numerous houses, acqueducts and a hospital, turning it into an 'Imperial City'.
+The Doria Family had the rights to mint coins in Loano.
+This project was continued by his son, Andrea II, with the construction of the Convent of Monte Carmelo in 1602.